Transition metal porphyrin complexes: Supramolecular chemistry

-On a gold surface porphyrin derivative molecules (a) form chains and clusters (b).
-Each cluster in (c,d) contains 4 or 5 molecules in the core and 8 or 10 molecules in the outer shells (STM images).
+(a) An example structure of a porphyrin derivative molecule. (b) On a gold surface, deposition of Co induces the formation of flexible 1D porphyrin coordination polymers with defined chains and clusters.
+Each rosette cluster in (c-d) contains 4 or 5 molecules in the core and 8 or 10 molecules in the outer shells (STM images).
+Blue and green bars in (c-d) indicate two different structural isomers present within the rosette.

 An example of porphyrins involved in host–guest chemistry.
 Here, a four-porphyrin–zinc complex hosts a porphyrin guest.

 Porphyrins are often used to construct structures in supramolecular chemistry.
 These systems take advantage of the Lewis acidity of the metal, typically zinc.
 An example of a host–guest complex that was constructed from a macrocycle composed of four porphyrins.
 A guest-free base porphyrin is bound to the center by coordination with its four-pyridine substituents.